aarya-p/Adaptive-Filtering/README.md

 # Wind Noise Cancellation using Hybrid Adaptive Filtering

-This repository contains the MATLAB implementation and documentation for our mini-project titled **"Wind Noise Cancellation using Hybrid Adaptive Filtering"**, developed as part of the 6th semester Electronics and Communication Engineering curriculum at **Ramaiah Institute of Technology**, Bangalore.
+This repository contains the MATLAB implementation and documentation for our mini-project titled **"Wind Noise Cancellation using Hybrid Adaptive Filtering"**, developed as a part of the 6th semester Electronics and Communication Engineering curriculum at **Ramaiah Institute of Technology**, Bangalore.

 ## Project Overview